When was the last time you played like nobody was watching?

 HEART TO HEART PLAYLAB

-For BIPOC women, trans & nonbinary folks ready to play their way back to their whole selves.
+Four free workshops for BIPOC women, trans & nonbinary folks who are ready to play their way back to their whole selves.
 (Yes, your WHOLE weird, wonderful, slightly feral selves.) 🐯

-Your "Professional Self" Is Exhausted.
+Your “Perfect” Self Is Exhausted.
 Your Creative Self Is Ready to Play.

 You've mastered the art of showing up perfectly.
 The code-switching.
-The careful calculations.
-The constant proving you belong.
+The careful calculations of how much is "too much."
+The constant proving you deserve to take up space.
 (Exhausting, right?
 Your inner child is OVER IT.)

 But what if there was a space where you could be gloriously, rebelliously, authentically messy?
-Where your weird laugh is welcome?
+Where your weird laugh is celebrated?
 Where "that's not professional" is a compliment?

-Heart to Heart PlayLab is a revolutionary workshop series where play becomes resistance, where laughter heals, and where your whole self—not just your LinkedIn self—gets to show up and party.
-(Your LinkedIn self can wait in the car.)
+Heart to Heart PlayLab is a revolutionary workshop series where play becomes resistance, where laughter heals what self-care can’t touch, and where your whole self - not just your “acceptable” parts - gets to take up space.

-Through drama therapy, improv, and embodied play, we're creating something different:
+Through playful movement, embodied exercises, and drama therapy techniques, we're creating something different:

 Tell that voice in your head it's time for intermission.